TV Tropes Needs Your Help

 - The Vandals were famously accused of doing this when they swept into North Africa.
 The Vandals were Christians, but they belonged to the Arian sect that the Catholic Church deemed heretical; when then-Catholic North Africa was conquered, some of the locals began to mock them.
 Not wishing to kill more fellow Christians than strictly necessary, they cut out a bunch of Catholic tongues.

-- Dick York, the actor who played Darrin Stevens on Bewitched, was forced to retire due to back problems.
-The pain was so bad that he ended up biting through his tongue.
+- Dick York, the first actor who played Darrin Stevens on Bewitched, was forced to retire due to back problems.
+The pain was so bad that he ended up falling and biting through his tongue.

 - Classic Maya religion included ritual bloodletting, often from the tongue.
 One carved lintel at Yaxchilan◊ shows the ruler's consort pulling a barbed rope through her tongue as part of a ritual.